vmware-archive/usb-login-scripts/README.md

 * Load a password-protected SSH key, which will automatically expire at 6:20 local time (or after 1 hour, whichever is longer)
-* Add your email and initials to the .git_authors file on the machine
+* Add your email and initials to the .git-authors file on the machine
 * Log in to Google Chrome and Okta (requires manual intervention for 2FA prompts)
 * Automatically pull script updates from github (off by default; needs flag)
 * Automatically unmount the drive when complete